What Should I Do After I Find Storm Damage?

-Invest in sandbags before the next storm arrives to prevent water from accumulating or coming indoors.
+- Invest in sandbags before the next storm arrives to prevent water from accumulating or coming indoors.
 You can even cover your windows and doors with a tarp to prevent seepage.

-Check for mold in warm and damp conditions a few days after the storm and have it removed right away.
+- Check for mold in warm and damp conditions a few days after the storm and have it removed right away.
 Mold outbreaks can be hazardous to health if left untreated.

-Regularly trim and prune your trees.
+- Regularly trim and prune your trees.
 If you have trees that are prone to being uprooted and falling, have them removed by a landscape service provider.

-Invest in a high-quality submersible water pump – this can help you draw out large amounts of water that may have seeped into your home during a storm or heavy rain spell.
+- Invest in a high-quality submersible water pump – this can help you draw out large amounts of water that may have seeped into your home during a storm or heavy rain spell.

-By knowing what to do after storm damage, you can save a lot of additional and unnecessary costs and worrying.
+By knowing what to do after finding storm damage, you can save a lot of additional and unnecessary costs and stress.
 Acting immediately and not letting the repair and restoration process get delayed can play an important role in maintaining the structural integrity of your property.
 This is exactly what you want if you wish to keep yourself and your loved ones safe.